AlexIbasitas/TRACE/README.md

 # TRACE - AI-Powered Test Result Analysis and Content Extraction

-TRACE is an IntelliJ IDEA plugin that automatically analyzes Cucumber test failures using AI to help developers and QA engineers quickly identify and resolve test issues.
+TRACE is an IntelliJ IDEA plugin that automatically analyzes test failures using AI to help developers and QA engineers quickly identify and resolve test issues.

 ## Get Started